psoukie/psoukie.github.io/_notes/direction-based-notation-for-hive.md

 The remaining directions are assigned when either player places or moves a piece to a space that is not in the noon or midnight direction from other pieces in the Hive.
 The clockwise or anticlockwise order of direction is selected so that the new space will be in the afternoon or sunset direction from all the other pieces.

 ![Establishing directions](../img/hive-est-directions.png){:.w25}
 First player opened with Ladybug, and when the second player placed the Pillbug, she established the noon and midnight directions.
-The Queen Bee was the first to be placed in a different direction.
-This established the remaining directions so that the new space would be in afternoon/sunset direction from other pieces.
+Later, Queen Bee was the first to be placed in a different direction, establishing the remaining directions so that it is in an afternoon or sunset direction from other pieces.

 Once the directions are established, they stay fixed for the rest of the game, even if the first two pieces were to move.